solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

     ![Assigning the Synapse Administrator role in the Manage hub.](./media/synapse-workspace-role-assignment.png "Synapse Administrator role assignment")

-6. In the current state, the added user cannot read or write files in the linked Data Lake.
+6. The added user cannot read or write files in the linked Data Lake in the current state.
 To remedy this, navigate to the Azure Data Lake Storage Gen2 account linked with your Synapse Workspace.
-Navigate to the **Access Control (IAM)** tab.
+Then, navigate to the **Access Control (IAM)** tab.

 7. As shown previously, add a role assignment.
 Use **Storage Blob Data Contributor** as the **Role** (1).
 Select the correct user (2).
 Then, **Save** the new role assignment (3).